How to Create S3 Buckets in AWS with CloudFormation: Step-by-Step Guide

 3. Additional configuration

-Once the bucket has been created, click into its properties to add additional functionality.
+Once the bucket has been created, click on its properties to add additional functionality.

-In the edit form, select “Enable”, choose another S3 bucket to send access logs to, and click the “Save changes” button.
-If there’s not already another bucket to send logs to, create a new bucket and come back to this step once that has been completed.
+In the edit form, select “Enable,”, choose another S3 bucket to send access logs to, and click the “Save changes” button.
+If there’s not already another bucket to send logs to, create a new bucket and return to this step once that has been completed.

 4. Automate using CloudFormation

-We are now going to use infrastructure as code to programmatically repeat this process.
+We are now going to use IaC to repeat this process programmatically.
 Start by deleting any buckets manually created in previous steps so that the same process can be repeated and automated using CloudFormation.

 5. Create an infrastructure file